FormulasQuestion/moodle-qtype_formulas/README.md

 This question type was upgraded to the new question engine introduced in Moodle 2.1 by Jean-Michel Vedrine

 This version is compatible with Moodle 2.6 and ulterior versions.
+It has been tested with Moolde versions up to 3.4 and 3.5dev.

 ###Requirements